-For quite some time I have been looking for a nice burger bun recipe, I tried lots but always end up of too hard or flat, crumbly etc. So I came across with this recipe.
-The original Brioche Burgers Buns calls for way to much butter than what I use, but I decided to use less and they turn out perfect, so bear with me, you need to give a go and you will be surprised.
+For quite some time I have been looking for a nice burger bun recipe, I tried lots but always end up too hard or flat, crumbly, etc. So I came across this recipe.
+The original Brioche Burgers Buns call for way too much butter than what I use.
+However, I decided to use less fat in the recipe, these buns turn out perfect! still buttery, rich, and soft bun.
+So stay with me, trust the recipe and give it a chance and you will be surprised.

-As you may see these Brioche Burger Buns are not Gluten-free but I will try to make them free form and post it soon.
-I am not celiac person myself but I have certain intolerance with gluten and wheat, so what I do when eating these delicious buns is take a gluten aid pill, that helps me to digest better my meal.
+As you may see these Brioche Burger Buns are not Gluten-free.
+Why? well, my husband and kids don’t have an intolerance to gluten, so I make them for them.
+However, I am developing a Gluten Free Brioche Burger Bun, which will be posted soon enough.
+Although I am not coeliac myself, I have an intolerance to gluten and wheat.
+What I do from time to time when eating these delicious buns is take gluten aid pills, which help me to digest better my meal.

+By including Tangzhong in the recipe you will achieve buns much softer and fresher for more days.
 Tangzhong is a Chinese word that technically means water roux a paste of flour cooked in water or milk which is used to improve the texture of bread, making it soft and fluffy.
-For tangzhong the flour is cooked at 65°C in the liquid which causes its starch to gelatinize.
-Tangzhong , it is basically a cooked dough that will add moisture and softness to the bread.
+For this paste, you need to cook the flour and water/milk at 65°C which causes its starch to gelatinize.
+So you are basically cooking the dough that will add moisture and softness to the bread.

 I highly suggest using a stand mixer for this recipe or a hand mixer with a dough hook, but feel free to make the Brioche Burger Buns dough by hand.
 It will take you a little muscle work to have the smooth and soft texture that the dough requires.

-Find a warm spot and draft-free in your kitchen, you will need it for the proofing.
-As I mentioned in another post my house it is pretty cold and my kitchen as well.
-Therefore, what I did was put a bowl with boiling water from the kettle, into the off oven while the proofing is happening, so I didn’t have to wait ages for the dough to rise.
+Find a warm spot draft-free in your kitchen, you will need it for the proofing.
+As I mentioned in another post my house is pretty cold and my kitchen as well.
+Therefore, what I did was put a bowl with boiling water from the kettle, into the off oven while the proofing is happening, so I didn’t have to wait for ages for the dough to rise.
 Additionally, you can turn on the light in the cold oven to create a warm environment, but it might take longer than having the hot water bowl.
-Or if you have a proofing or fermenting box you are done, just go with it.
+Or if you have a proofing or fermenting box you are good to go.

-After all, this been said let’s get you to it.
+Having said this, let’s get you to it.

-Hope you enjoy my recipe and give it a go, paired with my low carb lean beef burgers snap a picture tag me on Instagram @ikarlina_l #ikarolina_l so I can see it.
+Hope you enjoy my recipe and give it a go, paired with My low carb lean beef burgers snap a picture and tag me on Instagram @ikarlina_l #ikarolina_l so I can see it.
 Also, I am on Pinterest iKarolinaL and Facebook ikarolinal .
 It will make my day.